 To meet this imperative large portions of the fit out elements that were customised for the computer science group are reversible, so floors can be easily re-configured.
-This required multiple layers of engagement with user groups and the estates team to ensure the building wasn’t too customised for any one group.
+This required multiple layers of engagement with user groups and the estates team to ensure the building isn’t too customised for any one group.

 The structural solutions have been tailored around an ambitious space plan design, mixing teaching and research at a number of levels and delivering a high architectural standard.
 The building blends lab and non-lab space and makes the facility accessible to the wider community in a radical way.

 The brief required open spaces and our engineers undertook significant engagement with the users to find ways in which these could be arranged and stacked on the site.
 Working with the architect, we developed a number of options that resulted in two wings of the building having different grids.
-The results of this mean that the larger teaching spaces use PT concrete slabs to provide larger spans, and the research areas were arranged with internal columns to enable a more cost-effective solution.
+The results of this mean that the larger teaching spaces use PT concrete slabs to provide larger spans, and the research areas are arranged with internal columns to enable a more cost-effective solution.

 The central atrium was developed using a hybrid timber and steel structural solution that complemented the timber elements used for the fit out and joinery elements.
 These elements provided a uniform internal aesthetic that minimised applied finishes to provide thermal mass.